-The objective of the game is to solve all the puzzles, watch all the scenes and find out what happened to all the guests, especially the eponymous 7th “guest”.
+The objective of the game is to solve all the puzzles, watch all the cutscenes and find out what happened to all the guests, especially the eponymous and elusive 7th “guest”.

-The ghost scenes are played in a hilariously over the top way and although the video quality isn’t the best, you won’t have any difficulty to make out what’s happening.
+The ghost cutscenes are played in a hilariously over the top way and although the video quality isn’t the best, you won’t have any difficulty to make out what’s happening.

 The characters are all quite colorful, if a bit stereotypical.
-But then again the focus of the story is Stauf himself, so naturally he’s the character that gets more fleshed out.
+But then again the focus of the story is Stauf himself, so naturally he’s the character that gets more characterisation.

 The logic puzzles in their majority aren’t too hard, although you’ll end up cursing some of them, like the can and the microscope puzzles.
-The microscope puzzle became so infamous that it was cut out from the iOS version and released as a standalone game (The 7th Guest: Infection) for iPad.
+The microscope puzzle became so hated by the players that it was cut out from the iOS version and released as a standalone game (The 7th Guest: Infection).

 Both Stauf and Ego will give hints to solve the puzzles and if you still need help, you can go back to the library and use the book in which you saw the intro.
-The 1st time you use the book; it’ll give you a hint and transport you back to the puzzle.
-The 2nd time, it’ll explain the puzzle’s mechanics and the third time; it’ll solve the puzzle for you.
-But you do, you might miss the ghost scene that usually plays afterwards.
-You can use the book all you want except for the final puzzle.
+The 1st time you use the book it’ll give you a hint and transport you back to the puzzle.
+The 2nd time, it’ll explain the puzzle’s mechanics and the 3rd time; it’ll solve the puzzle for you.
+But you might miss the ghost cutscene that usually plays after each puzzle is solved.
+You can use the book for every puzzle except for the last one.

-And because you can tackle the puzzles that are available in any order, the ghost scenes might be played out of order, but it shouldn’t be too hard to understand the entire storyline.
+And because you can tackle the available puzzles at any order, the ghost cutscenes might appear out of order, but it shouldn’t be too hard to understand the entire storyline.

 The graphics are all in SVGA, presented in pre-rendered stills.
 This means that all movement isn’t as free as in a 3D game, but it’s also pre-rendered in a first-person perspective.
 It looks amazing for the time and the transitions are all well-animated.
-The shadows and lighting give an eerie atmosphere suitable to a horror-themed game.
+The shadows and lighting give an eerie atmosphere suitable to a horror-themed game as this.

-All the action is controlled by the mouse and the cursor in-game changes accordingly to its function: skeletal hand for navigation, skull with brain for puzzles, drama mask for ghost scenes, pyramid to access the menu and rattling teeth for weird, supposedly scary scenes or to open and use the several secret passages located throughout the mansion.
+All the action is controlled by the mouse and the cursor in-game changes accordingly to its function: a skeletal hand for navigation, a skull with a brain for puzzles, a drama mask for ghost cutscenes, a pyramid to access the menu and rattling teeth for weird and supposedly scary short scenes or to open and use the several secret passages located throughout the mansion.

-The secret passages are convenient to travel around the mansion faster and sometimes the way you use them should give you a hint about Ego’s nature.
+The secret passages are a very convenient way to travel around the mansion faster and sometimes the way you use them should give you a hint about Ego himself.

 But for me the game has one small flaw and I have to go to spoiler territory to explain it: